madnuttah/unbound-docker/doc/DETAILS.md

 > [!NOTE]
 > We're not manually building release candidates of Unbound anymore, instead there are automated canary builds which will be created from the most recent NLnet Labs Unbound GitHub commit at 20:00 UTC from Monday to Friday if you want to ride on the bleeding edge of the development of Unbound.

 The `latest` image is scanned for vulnerabilities using the [Aqua Security Trivy](https://trivy.dev/) and [Docker Scout](https://docs.docker.com/scout/) vulnerability scan on a daily schedule.
 If vulnerabilities have been detected, they'll show up in [Security](https://github.com/madnuttah/unbound-docker/security).
-The `canary` build only shows the results in the workflow's run details and are being scanned an buildtime.
+The `canary` build only shows the results in the workflow's run details and are being scanned at buildtime.
 You need to be logged into GitHub to view the logs.

 ## Installation